Bedroom Trends & Design Ideas for 2022

 Related: Grey beds

-With 2020 being the year of the staycation, 2021 is likely to see further movements towards making our homes feel like a retreat.
+With the first two years of the 2020’s both heavy on the staycation, we’re expecting to see further movements towards making our homes feel like a retreat.

 The lure of a beach is stronger than ever, so why not bring the beach to your bedroom?
 Nautical style is timeless and will feel ever more appreciated right now.
 Distressed wooden furniture is a must, along with a colour palette of seafoam blue, off-white and pops of sunny yellow.